NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-nas/configuration.rst

 :ref:`Dynamic Export Policies <Dynamic Export Policies with ONTAP NAS>` section.

-For the ``ontap-nas-economy`` driver, the ``limitVolumeSize`` option will also restrict the maximum size of the volumes it manages for qtrees and LUNs.
+For the ``ontap-nas-economy`` driver, the ``limitVolumeSize`` option will also restrict the maximum size of the volumes it manages for qtrees and LUNs, and the ``qtreesPerFlexvol`` option allows customizing the maximum number of qtrees per FlexVol.

 The ``nfsMountOptions`` parameter can be used to specify mount options.
 The mount options for Kubernetes persistent volumes are normally specified in